doctrine/couchdb-documentation/en/reference/configuration.rst

 You have to make sure that both dependencies are installed and autoloadable.

-The Github checkout of comes with a submodule of the Doctrine Common library.
+The Github checkout comes with a submodule of the Doctrine Common library.
 It contains the ``Doctrine\Common\ClassLoader`` which should be used for autoloading all the necessary Doctrine classes.